FAQ (Frequently Asked Questions)

 Yes, our services are fully covered by BC MSP.
 We just need your Personal Health Number (PHN) at registration.
 Unfortunately, we do not accept private pay.

 Do I need to see a doctor first to confirm my pregnancy before I register with Blossom?

-Can I have a doctor/obstetrician AND a midwife?
+Can I see both my family doctor/obstetrician AND a midwife?

 How often do I see a midwife?

-Most visits in the first part of pregnancy are scheduled every three to six weeks and last between 30-60 minutes.
-In the third trimester visits are scheduled more frequently and are often every week during the last month of pregnancy.
-Longer visits allow for physical, emotional and social health assessments and allow time for informed decision making and the development of a trusting relationship between clients and their care providers.
+In the first and second trimester of your pregnancy, appointments are scheduled every 3-5 weeks and last 30 minutes.
+Starting in the third trimester, appointments are scheduled more frequently (every 2 weeks).
+When you reach 37 weeks, we see you every week for a quick check-up until you give birth.
+Longer, more frequent appointments allow for physical, emotional, and social health assessments.
+They also allow time for informed decision making and the development of a trusting relationship between clients and their care providers.

 Did we answer your questions?